incoming-inc/ios-sdk/existing-project.md

 If your project doesn't use swift, you may skip to the next step.
-Swift users must add [this bridging header](https://github.com/incoming-inc/ios-sdk/blob/master/Swift/ISDK-Bridging-Header.h) to their project to be able to use the Incoming SDK.
+Swift users must add [this bridging header](https://github.com/incoming-inc/ios-sdk/blob/master/Swift/ISDK-Bridging-Header.h) to their project to be able to use the Sourse SDK.

 {% include_relative existing-project-common.md %}